The Dark Herald Recommends: The Haunted Mansion

 Leota advises the living that they need to find out the name of the Hat-Box Ghost and get some item of his so they can banish him.
 Danny Devito arrives at the house and is now trapped there.

-They find out the Hat Box Ghost’s name somehow.
-They find out his name via a really dumb contrivance.
+They find out the Hat Box Ghost’s name via a really dumb contrivance (I forget what it is).
 Ben and Kent head out to his earthly home.
 Which as luck would have it is a dead ringer for the Liberty Square Haunted Mansion.
 Long detour short, they find the Hat-Box Ghost’s hat and head back to New Orleans Square just in time for the climax.

 Part of the Hat Box Ghost’s dealie is that the soul has to be willing.
 He nearly tricks Travis into killing himself to see his Dad again.
 Then he nearly gets Ben but Ben decides to live.
 A special effects-laden ritual is performed and the HBG is banished.